-The area of Grandvalira stretches from Pas de la Casa at the French border right the way to Encamp, and including Grau Roig, Soldeu, El Tarter, and Canillo, which are all marked on the Grandvalira piste map.
+The area of Grandvalira stretches from Pas de la Casa at the French border right the way to Encamp, and also includes the resorts of Grau Roig, Soldeu, El Tarter, and Canillo, which are all marked on the Grandvalira piste map.
 Since the 2003-2004 season, the Grandvalira lift pass has covered all six linked areas, giving visitors a chance of experiencing a huge choice of skiing and snowboarding.

 Offering 210 kilometres of marked pistes, Grandvalira is excellent for snowboarders & skiers of any ability.
 Each sector features its own school, however to get more information about Soldeu ski school visit our information page where you can get full details and book group lessons.